Sprechen Sie Deutsch? Why learn German?

 - 10 Amazing Benefits of Learning German in India

-- 2. Career and Job opportunities all over the world
+- 2. Job opportunities worldwide

 - 4. Study / Work in Germany, Austria, Switzerland